wavemaker/docs/learn/on-premise/observability/logs-aggregation/kibana.md

 ---

-4) In order to search for logs using kibana one needs to click on the "**Discover**" button located in the left navigation bar.
+4) To search for logs using Kibana one needs to click on the "**Discover**" button located in the left navigation bar.

 ![Kibana Discover Click](/learn/assets/wme-setup/wme-observability/kibana/kibana-discover-click.png)